ChrstphrHll/npc_gen/students/Adros Tolthe.md

 # Adros Tolthe
 ---
 ### Description
-- Goliath Bard from Aldercrown Empire
+- Goliath Bard from Chillwild Peaks
 - 5th year Exploration student in Jettenia
-- long straight dirty blonde hair that's plain, Pale Blue eyes, and Tan skin
+- short wavy white hair that's wild, Pale Blue eyes, and Tan skin
 - Is Scholarly and Overimaginative, and has Uncaring as their ideal

 ### Organizations